Lesson 6 of 7 - Learn what kids need and how to parent effectively

 35) Are there special guidelines for communicating with teens?
 Yes.

-36) What are some helpful resources for stepfamily co-parents?
+36) What are some helpful resource for stepfamily co-parents?
+See this and this.

-Note these related Q&A items about stepparenting and stepchildren
+Note these Q&A items about stepparenting and stepchildren.

 If you don't see your question here, please ask!